Career Definition for a Woodlands Environmental Manager

 Environmental Science and Protection Technician

 With at least an associate's degree in environmental health, environmental science, public health or a similar field, these technicians often work with environmental specialists and scientists.
 They complete field and lab tests to track the environment and determine the causes of pollution.
-Faster than average employment growth of 9% was predicted for these positions by the BLS during the 2014-2024 decade.
-According to that same source, these techs earned an annual median salary of $43,030 in 2015, or $20.69 per hour.
+Faster-than-average employment growth of 12% was predicted for these positions by the BLS during the 2016-2026 decade.
+According to that same source, these techs earned an annual median salary of $45,490 in 2017, or $21.87 per hour.

 Zoologist and Wildlife Biologist

 Many of these scientists have at least a bachelor's degree in wildlife biology, zoology or ecology.
 They then secure positions where they study the interaction of wildlife and their ecosystems, often developing conservation plans for presentation to the public and policymakers.
-According to the BLS, the annual median wage among zoologists and wildlife biologists was $59,680 in 2015, or $28.69 per hour.
-From 2014-2024, a slower than average increase of 4% was expected by the BLS for available positions in zoology and wildlife biology.
+According to the BLS, the annual median wage among zoologists and wildlife biologists was $62,290 in 2017, or $29.95 per hour.
+From 2016-2026, an average increase of 8% was expected by the BLS for available positions in zoology and wildlife biology.